 - Training and support for the DM-platform SEEK/FAIRdomhub

 - Guidance on selecting storage and computing platforms; including GDPR considerations

 - Projects can apply to become part of the BioMedData PAL network and profit from direct interaction with DM experts from research infrastructures

 - Funding to support projects on data management.
-The last application deadline was 1 December 2020.
-A new call will be out in 2021.
+A new call will be out in spring 2022.

 Projects with support from data management: dCod 1.0, BioZEment 2.0, DigiSal and DigiBrain

 The Centre for Digital Life Norway has an ongoing collaboration with ELIXIR Norway and FAIRDOM to provide solutions for improved data management in the centre.
 This includes the use of the Norwegian e-Infrastructure for Life Sciences (NeLS) and the SEEK data management platforms.
 This work is conducted in close dialogue with the research projects in the centre.
 This platforms provide access to long-term storage of scientific data, simplifies good practices for documenting metadata, as well as easier sharing and publishing of data and models.
 This solutions facilitate the FAIRification (Findable Accessible Interoperable Reusable) principles of scientific results.

 For address individual needs in the research projects, we provide funds for data management and arrange workshops and meetings for training in the use of this tools.